 After 2012, i took multiple breaks from level design but i couldn’t resist coming back at it.
 I got hooked to Planetary Annihilation which gave me a new way to create maps for real-time strategy games.
 Even though their editor was quite limited in 2015, it was very interesting to toy with the planet mechanic that was turning flat maps into spheres.

-And now in 2018, i got hooked back into Starcraft 2 which had a lot of changes since i left it.
-I finally started using Unity and Unreal Engine to get used to these to main game engines by making small games and environments.
+And in 2018, i got hooked back into Starcraft 2 which had a lot of changes since i left it.
+I finally started using Unity and Unreal Engine to get some practice by making small games and environments.
 I use these opportunities to hone different level design skills.